bibacrm/ocap_analyzer/README.md

 [Install]
 WantedBy=multi-user.target
 ```
+- 0.0.0.0 - si network sharing configuration to be available for anyone
+- :80 - port
+- timeout 90 - timeout application will keep connection opened, e.g. time for web page to be opened/downloaded
+- workers - usually calculated as (CPU_amount*2)+1, so '5' is for VM with 2 CPUs, '9' will be for VM with 4 CPUs
+- preload - is required to orchestrate process scheduler correctly only on first application load.

 6. run "systemctl daemon-reload" to reload 'autorun' service list
 7. run "systemctl start ocap_stats" to start application service
 8. run "systemctl enable ocap_stats" to add application service in 'autorun' list